 Understanding the psychology of motivation can help us create better event outcomes.
 I’ll illustrate with a story about strange traffic on this very web site…

 The other day, I noticed a weird periodic surge of interest in one of my blog posts.
-Every January 1, page views for this post—but no other—spiked way up and stayed high for 7 – 10 days before going back to normal year-round levels.
+Every January 1, page views for this post—but no other—spiked way up and stayed high for 7 – 10 days.
+Then they went back to normal year-round levels.

 From September 2002 through November 2009 I kept a journal, writing each day before going to bed.
 Every once in a while I’ll pick one of the five thick notebooks I filled during those seven years and read some entries at random.

 Why do I do this?